drhsqlite/fossil-mirror/www/containers.md

     option to run commands within your container as the legitimate owner of the process, removing the need for this capability.

-*    **`MKNOD`**: All device nodes are created at build time and are never changed at run time.
-Realize that the virtualized device nodes inside the container get mapped onto real devices on the host, so if an attacker ever got a root shell on the container, they might be able to do actual damage to the host if we didn’t preemptively strip this capability away.
+*   **`MKNOD`**: As of 2023.03.26, the stock container uses the runtime’s default `/dev` node tree.
+Prior to this, we had to create `/dev/null` and `/dev/urandom` inside [the chroot jail](#chroot), but even then, these device nodes were created at build time and were never changed at run time, so we didn’t need this run-time capability even then.

 *    **`NET_BIND_SERVICE`**: With containerized deployment, Fossil never needs the ability to bind the server to low-numbered TCP ports, not